SAY PARADISE OR JAMMU AND KASHMIR

 The saree gained popularity among the Hindu women after the 1930s Reform Movement.
 The Kashmiri youth adapting the western style prefer jeans and shirt .
 However, despite of these influences, the traditional Pheran continues to remain the symbol of the culture and couture of fashion in jammu and kashmir.

 Mighty, endless, vast, abundant, clear, beautiful and pure….
-Its fashion in jammu and kashmir!!
+It is fashion in Jammu and Kashmir!!

 Also, Check out WHY EVERYONE SHOULD CONSULT A FASHION STYLIST?